 Oh, by the way… this margarita is a tad on the strong side, so please drink responsibly.

 More Margaritas You’ll Love

 Frozen Coconut Pineapple Margarita

 - 1 (10 ounce) can pina colada frozen concentrate mixer thawed

 - 10 ounces tequila use the empty 10 ounce pina colada mixer can for measuring

 - 5 ounces pineapple juice fill the pina colada mixer can half-full for measuring

 - Juice from ½ lime 1 to 1 ½ tablespoons

 - Rub edges of margarita glasses with a lime wedge and dip in kosher salt to coat rims.

-- Place pina colada concentrate, tequila, pineapple juice, lime juice and ice in a blender and blend until smooth.
+- Pour pina colada concentrate, tequila, pineapple juice, lime juice and ice in a blender pitcher.
+Cover and blend until smooth.
 Split into double batches to accommodate the size of your blender pitcher if necessary.